 Use the links below for additional information on mitosis and meiosis.

 Mitosis in Animals

-1. View a slide of human chromosomes and draw some of the chromosomes below.
+1. View a slide of human chromosomes and draw some of the chromosomes in your notebook.

 2. Do the chromosomes have one chromatid or two?